t3m1X/BloodBros/README.md

 ### Controls

-The goal of the game is to anihilate enemies until you fill a FOE meter.
+The goal of the game is to anihilate waves of enemies until you fill the FOE meter.

 Move the player with WASD and shoot with CTRL.
-Rolling not implemented yet.
+You can roll pressing ALT, which makes you inmune to bullets while you're rolling.
 Press F2 for GODMODE.
+Press 1 to input credits! (although it's useless right now)

 ## Changelog